 Because your container runs in an isolated environment, the data needs to be mapped into the container.
-The input data (folders orig and pre) will be mapped into /input.
+The input data (folders orig and pre) will be mapped into /input, read-only.
 The output of the method needs to be written into /output, as a file named result.nii.gz.

 Computing environment & Resources

 The challenge organizers will run your method on all 110 test cases.
 As you can imagine, we have only limited resources available to process all submissions.
 Docker can set resource limits on containers.
 During submission, please give us an indication how many CPUs and how much RAM is needed for you method, and what the resulting computation time will be.

 To help you containerize your segmentation method with Docker, we have provided some simple examples using python and matlab.
 Working containers are hosted at the example Docker Hub wmhchallenge/example and the source code is on github hjkuijf/wmhchallenge.

 If you are unsure whether your method can be containerized or how to proceed, please contact us in advance.
 We will try to help you with Docker or find other means to submit your method for evaluation.

 Your container will be run with the following commands: